(Added at v2.1)

 Click the arrow on the widget to display a list of spatial references specified in the configuration.
 When you choose one from the list, it becomes active.

-For most spatial references, except WKID 3857 and 4326, you have to click the button again to display the coordinates and elevation by adding a point on the map.
+For most spatial references, except WKID 3857 and 4326, you have to click the coordinate system button again to display the coordinates and elevation by adding a point on the map.
 You can also highlight all the values and make a copy of them.